shelbymazon/odin-recipes/README.md

 # odin-recipes
-This is a HTML project to demonstrate my current knowledge and ability to integrate basic HTML coding language.
-It demonstrates my ability to use the HTML boilerpage, various headings, paragraph formats, source images, house hyperlinks, and integrate ordered and unordered lists in a website.
-Here I have learned how to correctly navigate my terminal and organize my directory appropriately without creating error.
+Through a simple recipe page(and my first project), this HTML project demonstrates my current knowledge and ability to integrate basic HTML coding language.
+Portraying my ability to use the HTML boilerpage, various headings, paragraph formats (including bold and italicized), source images, enter comments, house hyperlinks, and integrate ordered and unordered lists in a website.
+In addition I have learned how to correctly navigate my terminal and organize my directory appropriately without creating error.